NatMon/seneca-college/IPC144/Workshops/Workshop 3/README.md

 The output of two sample runs look like this (user input highlighted in bold):

 You may assume that the user enters valid numbers.
-If your program's output exactly matches the output shown above, given the provided inputs, then your lab is complete and ready to be submitted (read below).
+If your program's output exactly matches the output shown below, given the provided inputs, then your lab is complete and ready to be submitted.

 **Sample 1:**